mrpt-ros-pkg/mrpt_navigation/README.md

 Contributing
 ----------------------------------
 * Code formatting: We use clang-format to ensure formatting consistency in the code base.
-Set up your IDE to automatically use clang-format-11, use `git clang-format-11`, or invoke it manually from the root directory as:
+Set up your IDE to automatically use clang-format-14, use `git clang-format-14`, or invoke it manually from the root directory as:

-      find . -iname *.hpp -o -iname *.cpp -o -iname *.h | xargs clang-format-11 -i
+      bash clang-formatter.sh

 **Contributors**